lambda826/My-Notebook/99 Interview/BQ.md

 	- Express how the outcome was beneficial not just to the company, but also was an excellent experience for all the stakeholders.
 	- Briefly talk about the learnings you took from this situation.
 - **Tips & Tricks**
-	- Use a compelling story the
+	- Use a word "lead" to help describe the actions you took.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDY3OTM5MiwtODEwNzg5NjMwXX0=
+eyJoaXN0b3J5IjpbLTE4OTIyNzA0MzUsLTgxMDc4OTYzMF19
 -->